LANDR: AI Mastering

-Traditional music mastering is a post-production process by which a mastering engineer cleans up and normalizes and audio track to achieve a uniform and consistent master recording from which copies can be reliably made.
-The LANDR AI engine recreates this process to produce release-ready masters that conform to both physical and digital distribution quality standards.
+Traditional music mastering is a post-production process by which a mastering engineer cleans up and normalizes an audio track to achieve a uniform and consistent master recording from which copies can be reliably made.
+The LANDR AI engine recreates this process to produce release-ready masters that conform to, both, physical and digital distribution quality standards.

 The LANDR engine analyzes uploaded tracks and creates a mastering chain catered to the style and genre of that track.
 Users can then use presets or choose to customize their masters using various settings and features.
 Users can also choose the file format of their final master or master in batches for consistent sound across multi-track releases.
 The engine offers various output formats, though WAVs are the standard choice for music distribution.

 Music distribution

 LANDR Distribution allows users to release and monetize their music on digital streaming platforms like Spotify, Apple Music, and TikTok.
 LANDR users can currently distribute to 70 digital service providers (DSPs) and aggregators resulting in a full stable of over 150 digital streaming stores and platforms.
 LANDR has also been named a preferred partner of both Apple Music and Spotify since 2020.